A word about switching USB ports on and off21 Oct 2019

 In addition to that this blog post claims that even when switching off a port, the output voltage of the port is just reduced to slightly above 1 volts (depending on the voltage converter in the USB device, that still allows operation).

-Apple Thunderbolt Displays and Apple Keyboards with integrated Hubs support PPPS out of the box, btw.
+Apple Thunderbolt Displays and Apple Keyboards with integrated Hubs support PPPS out of the box, by the way.
+If you are using one of those, just test uhubctl to see if that suffices for you.

 The portugese company Yepkit sells USB-hubs with a PIC microcontroller and a TI load switch.
 They provide their firmware code and example programs as well as their schematics.